hshi/AFQMCLAB/README.md

 ##Note:

-- `FFTW` wrap does not support 64 bit int and openmp right now.
+- `FFTW` wrap does not support 64 bit int and openmp.
+- `MAGMA` wrap does not support 64 bit int and openmp.

   //TODO: Test magma in Hurricane.
   //TODO: Remove magma bin when not define magma